How to clean your menstrual cup or menstrual disc the right way

 - Place the dish or mug in the microwave for about 3 minutes, or however long it takes for the water to reach a rolling boil.

-- Use a towel or oven mitts to carefully remove the dish from the microwave, and then immediately place your menstrual cup in the still-boiling water.
+- Use a towel or oven mitts to carefully remove the dish from the microwave, and then immediately place your (cleaned) menstrual cup or disc in the still-boiling water.

 - Let your menstrual cup sit in the water for 10 minutes, then strain or remove with tongs.